mybabysexy/NewTabBookmarks/README.md

 # NewTabBookmarks
 Bookmark on new tab page made by @duc1607.

-This ultilizes the browser's localStorage.
+This ultilizes the browser's Local Storage.

 ## Installation
 No need, just run index.html and you are good to go!